-The impact of the provision is measured regularly and children not making adequate progress are discussed during pupil progress meetings, parents/carers conversations and the SENDCO.
-At this stage it will be discussed with class teachers and parents if involvement is needed from outside agencies.
+The impact of the provision is measured regularly and children not making adequate progress are discussed during pupil progress meetings, parents/carers conversations and with the SENDCO.
+At this stage it will be discussed with class teachers and parents/carers if involvement is needed from outside agencies.

-Where concerns remain despite intervention and the input and advice from outside agencies the school will consider requesting a Statutory Assessment.
-Parents will be consulted and be fully involved in the process.
-The School also recognises that Parents can also request a Statutory Assessment by the Local Authority.
+Where concerns remain, despite intervention and the input and advice from outside agencies the school will consider requesting a statutory assessment.
+Parents/carers will be consulted and be fully involved in the process.
+The School also recognises that parents/carers can also request a statutory assessment by the Local Authority.